ansegura7/ansegura7.github.io/README.md

 # Personal WebSite Repository
 This is the current version of my personal [website](https://ansegura7.github.io).

-It was created with [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) template.
+It was created with the [Beautiful Jekyll](https://github.com/daattali/beautiful-jekyll) template.

 ## Contributing and Feedback
 Any kind of feedback/criticism would be greatly appreciated (algorithm design, documentation, improvement ideas, spelling mistakes, etc...).